Tri-City Apollos: Continental Football League

-Unfortunately, the Arrows did not have the organization nor the personnel to compete with the Lions.
+Unfortunately, the Arrows did not have the organization nor the personnel to compete with the Lions (despite the fact that the NFL club was an awful 4-8-2, winning only one game in Detroit all year).
 The quarterback position was rotated among several players, including local product Ron Bishop, who played at U-D in the early sixties before the school dropped football.
 (The Arrows did have one player of note: ex-Lions kicker Garo Yepremian, who kicked six of ten field goal attempts.)

 Only 3,415 fans showed up for the Arrows' first game on September 7, 1968, at U of D Stadium, an overtime loss to Omaha; the day would turn tragic when Mustangs' linebacker Glen Hepburn was knocked unconscious and suffered a ruptured blood vessel in his brain.
 The 30-year-old Hepburn would pass away four days later at Martin Place Hospital in Madison Heights, Michigan, marking the only fatality in CoFL history.
 On the field, Michigan would wind up losing all five of their home games, drawing just 4,554 per contest.
 The final home game of the season was shifted to Midland, Michigan: a 62-6 pounding at the hands of Ohio Valley in front of 3,450, dropping Michigan's final record to 1-11.

 In January 1969, the Arrows announced a permanent move to Midland, as well as a name change to the Tri-City Apollos.
-Things did not improve much on the field nor at the gate, however.
-Led by former Chicago Bears backup QB Larry Rakestraw, the Apollos lost their first eight games en route to a 2-10 record in front of tiny crowds: twice, Tri-City drew less than 1,000 for games at the Midland High School stadium.
+The Apollos failed to achieve liftoff on the field or at the gate, however.
+Led by former Chicago Bears backup QB Larry Rakestraw, Tri-City lost their first eight games en route to a 2-10 record in front of tiny crowds: twice, the club drew less than 1,000 people for games at the Midland High School stadium.
 When the CoFL ceased operations in 1970, so did the Apollos.